Does a Mean Girl have an advantage over the rest of us?

 See, this is where I get screwed, metaphorically speaking.
 I’m nice to just about everyone, which is why mean girls think I’m fake.
 But they’re fake, too!
 Because a mean girl chooses who she’s nice to, very carefully.

 They do this to make other people want them more.
 I think.
 I was always part of that esoteric group of girls whose members don’t fit into any clear categories.
 So I don’t know what makes people want someone more.
-Unless it’s a guy, and the girl has bodacious ta-tas and long blonde hair.
+Unless the person is a guy, and he wants a girl with bodacious ta-tas and long blonde hair.

 Wikihow goes on to say that a mean girl ‘fakes’ nice at first.
 Then she reveals her true nature.
 I don’t know what that is, so don’t ask me.
 If she’s known as a ‘mean girl’, I guess it’s self-explanatory.